 - a) Marking Symbols

 - b) Peer Editing and Checklists

 - c) Assignment Rubrics

-- d) Recorded Conferencing
+- d) Conferencing

-- e) Recorded Responses
+- e) Audio-conferencing

-In the IE Core and Writing student booklet, we have included several peer checklists to show students the types of errors that they should look for in each other's work.
-Because we are in a two-year program of writing teaching, we want you to use the same marking symbols as the other teachers, and to use similar checklists in your classes, so that students begin to learn the errors in their writing.
+In the IE Core and Writing student booklet, we have included several peer checklists to show students the types of errors that they usually make.
+This can help them learn to identify errors in their work and that of their peers.
+To assist other teachers in the program, we want you to use these same marking symbols when responding to your students' work.

 This guide also includes a student rubric for each level of the program.
 Rubrics which have been found to be effective in teaching identify the key points of a structure or process.
 You should use them in class with students so that they can familiarize themselves with them.
 They should form a basis for your marking of their assignments, too.
 Through comparing the following three rubrics, you can see the differences between as they relate to paragraph or essay forms.
-The rubric for IE III essays is 12 points to reflect their more complex structure and the use of sources and quotations.
+The rubric for IE III essays is 12 points to reflect its more complex structure and the use of sources and quotations.